Uninett/Argus/docs/reference/htmx-frontend.rst

 Settings
 ========

-If you don't need to override any settings wth a file at all (maybe there are environment variables for everything you need to change) you can use ``argus.htmx.settings`` directly.
+If you don't need to override any settings with a file at all (maybe there are environment variables for everything you need to change) you can use ``argus.htmx.settings`` directly.
 If not, copy the contents of ``argus.htmx.settings`` into the top of your tuned settings file.